An Interventionist Approach to Mediation Analysis: Approaches To Mediation Based On Counterfactuals Defined In Terms Of The Mediator: The CDE and PDE

-Finally we note that in the Ivermectin example the ADMG with fewest edges (over $A$, $M$, $Y$) that represents the distribution of the counterfactuals $\{A, M(a), Y(a,m)$ for all $a,m\}$ is Figure \ref{fig:amyno} (a) under the FFRCISTG.
-In contrast, the minimal ADMG that represents this distribution under the NPSEM-IE is the graph with an additional bi-directed confounding arc shown in Figure \ref{fig:torpedo3}($a^*$).
-This has the following interesting consequence: typically people may make a statement such as ``Figure \ref{fig:amyno} (a) is {\em the} true causal graph.''
+Finally we note that in the ivermectin example the Acyclic Directed Mixed Graph (ADMG)\footnote{See Section \ref{subsec:graphs} in \citep{rrs21volume_id_arxiv}.} with fewest edges (over $A$, $M$, $Y$) that represents the distribution of the counterfactuals $\{A, M(a), Y(a,m)$ for all $a,m\}$ is Figure~\ref{fig:amyno}~(a) under the FFRCISTG.
+In contrast, the minimal ADMG that represents this distribution under the NPSEM-IE is the graph with an additional bi-directed confounding arc shown in Figure~\ref{fig:torpedo3}~(a$^*$).
+This has the following interesting consequence: typically people may make a statement such as ``Figure~\ref{fig:amyno}~(a) is {\em the} true causal graph.''
 However, we now see that this statement does not have a truth-value without clarifying whether we are referring to the NPSEM-IE or the FFRCISTG as the true underlying counterfactual model.

-On the other hand, one might prefer to replace ``Figure \ref{fig:amyno}(a)'' with ``Figure \ref{fig:torpedo3}($a^*$)'' in the statement above, since then the modified statement holds for both counterfactual models;\footnote{Since the distribution of $\{A, M(a), Y(a,m)$ for all $a,m\}$ obeys the FFRCISTG corresponding to Figure \ref{fig:amyno}(a), which is a subgraph of Figure \ref{fig:torpedo3}($a^*$), the distribution also obeys the FFRCISTG corresponding to this latter graph.} furthermore, Figure \ref{fig:torpedo3}($a^*$) accurately indicates that there is confounding for the $PDE$.
-However, the disadvantage of this choice is that the inclusion of the bi-directed edge $M\!\leftrightarrow\!Y$ does not reveal that the $CDE$ is identified via $E[Y(a,m)\,|\, A=a, M=m] = E[Y\,|\, A=a,M=m]$.
+On the other hand, one might prefer to replace ``Figure~\ref{fig:amyno}~(a)'' with ``Figure~\ref{fig:torpedo3}~(a$^*$)'' in the statement above, since then the modified statement holds for both counterfactual models;\footnote{Since the distribution of $\{A, M(a), Y(a,m)$ for all $a,m\}$ obeys the FFRCISTG corresponding to Figure~\ref{fig:amyno}~(a), which is a subgraph of Figure~\ref{fig:torpedo3}~(a$^*$), the distribution also obeys the FFRCISTG corresponding to this latter graph.} furthermore, Figure~\ref{fig:torpedo3}~(a$^*$) accurately indicates that there is confounding for the PDE.
+However, the disadvantage of this choice is that the inclusion of the bi-directed edge $M\!\leftrightarrow\!Y$ does not reveal that the CDE is identified via $E[Y(a,m)\,|\, A=a, M=m] = E[Y\,|\, A=a,M=m]$.

-\subsection{Testable versus Untestable Assumptions and Identifiability}
+\subsection{Testable Versus Untestable Assumptions And Identifiability}

-Given a graph such as Figure \ref{fig:amyno} (a), in principle, there is an empirical test of the FFRCISTG model.\footnote{Formally, this requires that one can observe the `natural' value of a variable prior to intervention.} However, there is no additional empirical test (on the variables in the graph) for the extra assumptions made by the corresponding NPSEM-IE, which are required to identify the $PDE$.
+Given a graph such as Figure~\ref{fig:amyno}~(a), in principle, there is an empirical test of the FFRCISTG model.\footnote{Formally, this requires that one can observe the ``natural'' value of a variable prior to intervention.} However, there is no additional empirical test (on the variables in the graph) for the extra assumptions made by the corresponding NPSEM-IE, which are required to identify the PDE.
 Consequently, there is a qualitative distinction in the testability of the identification assumptions for these two contrasts.